• Skip to main content

 Mango Black Bean Salsa

-Mango Black Bean Salsa is an easy, gluten-free, vegan dip that makes everything taste tropical.
-It's great as an appetizer, snack, or for topping cooked chicken, eggs, or fish.
+Mango Black Bean Salsa is a vibrant, flavorful, and easy salsa.
+This vegan, gluten-free dip is excellent as an appetizer, snack, or for topping cooked chicken, eggs, or fish.

 Print Rate